attack happens when your heart muscle is starved of oxygen-rich

-The ambulance staff will;
+When the ambulance arrives, the ambulance staff will;

-- do an electrocardiogram
+- do an electrocardiogram (ECG) in the

-- assess your symptoms and medical history
+- assess your symptoms and medical history,

-- give pain relief if needed and oxygen if your
+- give pain relief if needed and oxygen if your oxygen level is

-- Primary Percutaneous Coronary Intervention (PPCI) which is emergency coronary angioplasty.
+Percutaneous Coronary Intervention (PPCI) which is an

+emergency coronary angioplasty.
 It

-involves reopening the blocked coronary artery and
+involves reopening your blocked coronary artery, restoring the

-save as much muscle as possible.
+which helps to save as much of your heart muscle as possible.

-Thrombolysis, also called a ‘clot buster’.
+also called a ‘clot buster’.
 This involves injecting a medicine

-into your vein to dissolve the blood clot and restore the blood supply
+into a vein to dissolve the blood clot and restore the blood supply

 In some types of heart attack people do not receive either of

-these two treatments because they will not benefit
+these two treatments because they will not benefit from

 Can I prevent a heart attack?